Prevter/sinaps/README.md

 - **Custom index cursor**: You can set the index cursor to any position in the pattern, allowing you to find a specific occurrence of the pattern.
 - **Pattern builder**: You can build patterns using a simple and intuitive syntax.
+- **Masked bytes**: You can define which bits of the byte should be checked.

 ### Usage
 ```cpp